nusdbsystem/HAKES/README.md

 To reproduce our experiments in our VLDB 2025 paper, please consider the [HAKES-Search Repo](https://github.com/nusdbsystem/HAKES-Search), a cleaned codebase we used for paper submission.
 We will also release the instructions for experiment data preparation and the trained index parameters there.

+## Pause for SGX support

+With a shifted focus for developing more features around vector search, we stopped maintaining code compatibility for SGX deployment.
+Please use the `sgx-support` branch for the original HAKES support of SGX.

 ## Key modules

 * `hakes-worker`: exposes Key-value and AKNN search interface.